MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 ## Link existing Azure Synapse Link for Dataverse profiles to Fabric

-Azure Synapse Link for Dataverse enables admins to simplify their data integrations by provisioning and configuring Azure resources such as Azure datalake storage and Azure Synapse.
-Azure Synapse Link simplifies exporting data to your own storage and enabling you to build your own integration pipelines.
+Azure Synapse Link for Dataverse enables provisioning, configuring Azure resources as well as automating data exports to your own storage and enabling you to build your own integration pipelines.
 Link to Fabric feature uses Dataverse storage and enables direct connectivity between your data in Dataverse with Microsoft Fabric.
 The table below provides a quick comparison between the options.

 | Link to Fabric                      | Synapse Link                |
 |:-----------------------------------|:------------------------------|